COIN OPERATED ARCADE TECHNICAL GAME TIPS AND HOW TO'S.

 These definitions apply to Video, Arcade Games and Pinball Machines.

 Note: There isn't an industry standard for "Cosmetic" or "Shopped".
 These two terms don't have a level of "completeness".
 They can vary with most shops or sales people.

 Also, game specific parts can't always be found for every game and the level of refurbishment has to be lowered.
 In this rare case, we try our best to make sure the game is 100% operational before we finish the refurbishment.
 We are not sure that all other shops would even try to finish the refurbishment in these cases.
 Some shops don't even replace the rusty game ball and call the game totally shopped out.

 FULL REFURBISHMENT - Every part and mechanism of the game has been inspected, disassembled and cleaned, repaired and/or replaced as needed to bring the game up to the closest to 'like new' playability that can occur given the age of the game.
 No warn out or defective game parts remain inside of the game.
 This procedure does include all the game's consumable parts like rubber rings and light bulbs.
-This level of refurbishment may add another 5 to 8 hours of labor after the cosmetic refurbishment.
+This level of refurbishment may add another 10 or more hours of labor after the cosmetic refurbishment.
 The game should work for years after a full refurbishment has been done.

 A full refurbishment would not mean every defect such as a faded cabinet artwork or slight flaking of the scoreboard glass was repaired or replaced, that would be part of a full game restoration.
 Any remaining issue after refurbishment would be stated on the game's 'For Sale' web page if we were selling the game to the general public or game collector.